David Goodall, Noted Ecologist, Ends Life At 104 With Help From Right-To-Die Group Exit International

 — Joe Toodra (@joetodora12) May 10, 2018

-The centenarian retained his sense of humor up to the very end and even wore a top inscribed with the words “Aging Disgracefully” during his meeting with the press on Tuesday.
+The centenarian retained his sense of humor up to the very end and even wore a top inscribed with the words “Ageing Disgracefully” during his meeting with the press on Tuesday.

 Although the reputed scientist was not terminally ill, he motivated his decision to opt for assisted suicide by citing his deteriorating quality of life, reports the BBC.